-Rachel Simmons: Parents should intervene when their teens are unable to put the technology away or when it becomes a source of drama.
-Girls may spend excessive time on their computer when they are anxious or upset.
-Some teens can’t separate from the phone or computer.
+Simmons: Parents should intervene when their teens are unable to put the technology away or when it becomes a source of drama.
+Girls may spend excessive time on their [devices] when they are anxious or upset.
+Some teens can’t separate from the phone.
 On the first day of my girls’ summer camp, each camper must hand me her phone.
 After their initial hysteria and a brief digital detox, they are actually quite happy because the phone can be a burden.

 Q: Has the social hierarchy changed at all because of technology?

-Rachel Simmons: Social media levels the playing field by allowing anybody to say anything and be heard.
+Simmons: Social media levels the playing field by allowing anybody to say anything and be heard.
 If teens share some dirt, they can be heard in a way that might not happen in real life.
-That’s one reason why websites, like Formspring, can be really popular because anybody can say anything, and it doesn’t really matter who you are.
+That’s one reason why social media can be really popular because anybody can say anything, and it doesn’t really matter who you are.
 For good and bad, everybody has a voice.

 Q: What is the upside to everyone having a voice online?

-Rachel Simmons: Kids can use social media to explore and connect with other people in a way that they can’t do in real life.
+Simmons: Kids can use social media to explore and connect with other people in a way that they can’t do in real life.
 Many teens, and not just ones with social challenges, have relationships with peers that don’t go beyond texting.
-There are now new permutations of relationships: people I text with, but don’t talk to, people I am friends with on Facebook, but don’t know personally, people I am friends with on Facebook, but don’t say hello to in the school hallway.
+There are now new permutations of relationships: people I text with but don’t talk to, people I am friends with on Facebook but don’t know personally, people I am friends with on Facebook but don’t say hello to in the school hallway.
 One eighth-grader referred to this hierarchy as her “food chain of relationships.”